The European Crisis is proving to be more of an unraveling than a contagion.

 Germany: Unilaterally implements a ban on naked short sales and on the shorting of specific financial institutions.

-France: Completely rejects Germany's position which makes German efforts meaningless
+France: Completely rejects Germany's position which makes German efforts meaningless and only further

 weakens the Euro.